Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Concluding remarks

 \section{Concluding remarks}

-We have shown finite convergence of the de Klerk-Pasechnik hierarchy $\vartheta^{(r)}(G)$ for the class of acritical graphs by relating it to the sum-of-squares hierarchy (\ref{eqlassimplex}) for the Motzkin-Straus formulation of $\alpha(G)$.
+We have shown finite convergence of the de Klerk-Pasechnik hierarchy $\vartheta^{(r)}(G)$ for the class of acritical graphs by relating it to the sum-of-squares hierarchy (\ref{eqlassimplex}) for the Motzkin-Straus formulation of $\alpha(G)$; moreover we showed this for the general setting of the weighted stable set problem.
 Proving finite convergence for all graphs remains wide open.
 In fact, as we have observed, it would be sufficient to show finite convergence for the class of critical graphs.
 The hierarchy (\ref{eqlassimplex}) however is weaker than the sum-of-squares hierarchy (\ref{eqlaspo}) based on using the preordering (generated by the polynomials defining the simplex $\Delta_n$), which we have shown to be equivalent to the hierarchy $\vartheta^{(r)}(G)$.
-A possible approach to solve Conjecture \ref{conj2} could therefore be to fully exploit this additionnal real algebraic structure.
+A possible approach to solve Conjecture \ref{conj2} could therefore be to fully exploit this \MoL{additional} real algebraic structure.
 Another approach could be to use the perturbed sum-of-squares hierarchies that we have introduced and for which we could show finite convergence; such a strategy would require to be able to show degree bounds on the level of finite convergence that do not depend on the perturbation parameter.

 Showing the stronger Conjecture \ref{conj1}, which asks whether $\rrank(G)\le \alpha(G)-1$, seems even more challenging.
 The resolution in \cite{GL2007} for graphs with small stability number $\alpha(G)\le 8$ required technically involved arguments.
 It is likely that the full resolution will need a new set of dedicated tools.
 As pointed out in \cite{GL2007}, one of the difficulties lies in understanding the behaviour of the $\rrank$ under the operation of adding isolated nodes.
-We will further investigate this question in follow-up work \cite{LV2021}. \ignore{ Given a graph $G=(V,E)$ and a node $i\in V$, let $G_i$ denote the graph obtained from $G$ by deleting the closed neighbourhood $N(i)\cup\{i\}$ and let $\widehat G_i=G_i\oplus i$ be obtained by adding back node $i$ as an isolated node to $G_i$, so that $\alpha(G_i)\le \alpha(G)-1$ and $\alpha(\widehat G_i)=\alpha(G_i)+1\le \alpha(G)$.
+We will further investigate this question in the follow-up work \cite{LV2021}. \ignore{ Given a graph $G=(V,E)$ and a node $i\in V$, let $G_i$ denote the graph obtained from $G$ by deleting the closed neighbourhood $N(i)\cup\{i\}$ and let $\widehat G_i=G_i\oplus i$ be obtained by adding back node $i$ as an isolated node to $G_i$, so that $\alpha(G_i)\le \alpha(G)-1$ and $\alpha(\widehat G_i)=\alpha(G_i)+1\le \alpha(G)$.
 One can verify that

 (see \cite{GL2007}).
 Hence, if adding an isolated node would not increase the rank, then Conjecture \ref{conj1} would follow using induction.
 Indeed one would have $\rrank(\widehat G_i)\le \rrank(G_i)\le \alpha(G_i)-1 \le \alpha (G)-2$, which, using (\ref{eqinduction}), would imply $\rrank(G)\le \alpha(G)-1$, thus settling Conjecture \ref{conj1}.
 However, it is not true in general that adding isolated nodes does not increase the rank.
 Indeed, one can show that adding eight isolated nodes to $C_5$ produces a graph $G$ with rank 1, but adding one more isolated node to $G$ gives a graph with rank at least 2 \cite{LV2021}. }